Heavy Neutrinos in displaced vertex searches at the LHC and HL-LHC: Analysis

 is the Poisson probability and $h$ is either the number of events predicted by the \emph{background only hypothesis} $b$ or by the \emph{background with signal hypothesis} $b + s$.
 For the exclusion and discovery of a model we require $S(n | b + s) \geq 2$ and $S(n | b) \geq 5$, respectively.
 In order to project to future searches we estimate the observed number of events $n$ with the prediction for the alternative hypothesis.
 Hence, we use $S(b | b + s) \geq 2$ and $S(b + s | b) \geq 5$, for exclusion and discovery, respectively.
 In doing so we neglect the systematic uncertainties of the signal and the background estimation.

-The SM background can be efficiently excluded with the cuts on the invariant mass and the displacement, \cf Figure~\ref{fig:background}.
+The \SM background can be efficiently excluded with the cuts on the invariant mass and the displacement, \cf \cref{fig:background}.
 It is not easy to quantify the remaining backgrounds without an extremely realistic simulation of the whole detector.
-In this analysis we ignore backgrounds originating from cosmic rays and beam-halo muons, based on the low rate in the LHC experimental caverns and the good capability of the experiments to recognize them as such~\cite{Liu:2007ad}.
+In this analysis we ignore backgrounds originating from cosmic rays and beam-halo muons, based on the low rate in the \LHC experimental caverns and the good capability of the experiments to recognize them as such \cite{Liu:2007ad}.
+Furthermore, we do not include pile up in our analysis.
 We also ignore the scattering of ordinary neutrinos that come from the collision point, based on the low cross section of charged-current interaction in the detector material.
 We assume that the background number is smaller than one and calculate the efficiencies based on one background event.
 In this case the non-observation of four events and the observation of nine events suffices for exclusion and discovery, respectively.